AshirbadJenaGithub/-TradingBot-Beta-/README.md

               numpy pandas matplotlib scikit-learn tensorflow gym yfinance seaborn wordcloud
   ```

+## How It Works

+1. **Data Collection:** The bot fetches real-time and historical market data from `yfinance`.
+2. **Sentiment Analysis:** News sentiment is analyzed using NLP models to gauge market conditions.
+3. **Feature Engineering:** Data is processed and transformed using PCA and standardization techniques from `scikit-learn`.
+4. **Reinforcement Learning:** The bot trains a trading agent using `stable_baselines3`, optimizing decision-making.
+5. **Trading Execution:** The trained model executes trades based on learned strategies, integrating risk management features.
+6. **Visualization & Reporting:** Results are visualized using `mplfinance` and `seaborn`, providing insights into trading performance.

 ## Configuration

 - Modify the `config.json` file to change API keys, trading parameters, and risk management settings.